-Dr Marko Höyhtyä Senior scientist, project manager VTT Technical Research Centre of Finland Ltd FINLAND
+Dr Marko Höyhtyä Senior scientist, research team leader VTT Technical Research Centre of Finland Ltd FINLAND

 A critical component of any unmanned and autonomous ship is the wireless communication system supporting efficient and safe operation in any environment.
 This talk highlights the connectivity challenges of an autonomous/unmanned ship defining the high-level architecture and the required subsystems.
 We will describe our ship handling simulator, focusing especially on how it can be used for safety validation of autonomous navigation systems.
 Finally, we will discuss our combined simulator that includes a connectivity component to study effects of packet losses and delays on safe operation.